indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   PyO3 crate supporting a configuration file to configure all attributes of linking, the PyO3 crate now fully links against ``libpython`` and ``pyembed`` doesn't care about linking ``libpython`` at all.
+* The ``pyembed`` crate is now generic and no longer attempts to integrate with ``pyoxidizer`` or its build artifacts.
+The crate can now be used by any Rust application wishing to embed a Python interpreter.

 .. _version_0_17_0: